symbol 1 that helps you better describe any item of your organizational system. They allow you to group and find items that have common characteristics.

-Tags are words prefixed by the symbol
+Tags are words preceded by the

-# 1, and they help you to better describe an item, and to group and find elements that have common characteristics.
+# symbol 1 that helps you better describe any item of your organizational system.
+They allow you to group and find items that have common characteristics.

-1 In addition to letters and digits, a tag may contain the following symbols: hyphen (“-”), underscore (“_”), dot (“.”), equal sign (“=”) and slash (“/”.)
+1 In addition to letters and digits, a tag may contain the following symbols: hyphen (“-”), underscore (“_”), period (“.”), equal sign (“=”), and slash (“/”).